imp1sh/freifunkcp/doc/future_plans.md

 # pre-configured OpenVPN service for every node

-# make config more flexible instead of managing so many files for different devices and for different domains and such
+# make config more flexible instead of managing so many files for different devices and for different domains and such -> use uci command instead of moving around config files

 # autoupdate feature for freifunkcp official release

-# x86 release of freifunkcp with different shapes for data collectors node, supernode, etc